sengkchu/sengkchu.github.io/_posts/2018-data-science/2018-02-17-understanding-central-tendency.md

     Mode: 3

 In this case, it doesn't make sense to use the mean nor the median.
 Each bar shown on the plot represents a different category.
+The mean 2.5 wouldn't fall into any of the categories.
 If we want to know the most frequent season in our data, we should use the <b>mode</b>.

 #### The Ordinal Case: